 When the fair value of the instrument differs from the fair value at origination and the fair value is based on a valuation technique using only inputs observable in market transactions, the Group recognises the difference between the transaction price and the fair value in net trading income.
-In those cases where fair value is based on models for which some of the inputs are not observable, the difference between the transaction price and the fair value is deferred and is only recognised in profit or loss when the inputs become observable, or when the instrument is derecognised.
+In those cases where fair value is based on models for which some of the inputs are not observable, the difference between the transaction price and the fair value is profit or loss when the inputs become observable, or when the instrument is derecognised.